WATN-TV: WATN-TV: Nexstar and Tegna ownership

 In 2019, Nexstar acquired Tribune Media, owner of Memphis CBS affiliate WREG-TV.
 Nexstar opted to retain WREG-TV (as well as WJKT in Jackson, which had been associated with WATN–WLMT) and sold WATN-TV and WLMT to Tegna Inc. Tegna reintroduced the ABC 24 brand to the station on September 27, 2021, with a new logo.

+Nexstar agreed to acquire Tegna on August 19, 2025, for $6.2 billion.
+The deal was completed on March 19, 2026, after the FCC's Media Bureau issued waivers for Nexstar to own three full-power station licenses in markets such as Memphis.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented Nexstar from integrating the stations.

 News operation

 WPTY-TV had no plans for a newscast as late as July 1994, even though other Fox affiliates were starting local newscasts.
 To plot the station's expansion into news, Clear Channel hired Los Angeles market veteran and consultant Jeff Wald.
 While several of the station's assignment desk and production staff members were hired from other local stations, the news talent largely came from elsewhere, ranging from Kennewick, Washington, to Duluth, Minnesota.
 One exception was Brian Teigland, a weatherman cut by WREG-TV in a dispute over disability benefits.

 News Watch 24 newscasts debuted on December 1, 1995, the same day the station switched to ABC.
 The newsroom initially offered local news at 5, 6, and 10 p.m. on channel 24, as well as a 9 p.m. newscast known as News Watch 30 on WLMT.
 The 9 p.m. newscast, anchored by two Black men (Robb Harleston and Ken Houston), was intended to feature increased coverage of the city's minority communities.

 The station's news operation went on the air before it was ready.
 Equipment broke down or didn't work at all.
 A passel of reporters and anchors new to the city could not convince viewers they knew the city.
 Tension on the air was visible and continues to be visible at times.